-With over 60 million people with disabilities in the United States and 30% of American households including someone with either a mental or physical disability, it is vital that we do everything in our power to advocate for and protect the interests of that community – especially amidst the public health crisis of our time.
-People with disabilities are vital members of our community, and we must guarantee that they do not get left behind.
+With over 60 million disabled people in the United States, it is absolutely vital that we advocate for and protect this community’s needs – especially amidst one of the most catastrophic public health crises of our time.
+Thirty percent of all American households include someone with a disability, be it mental or physical, and we must guarantee that our vital community members do not get left behind.

-The ADA was enacted to provide people with disabilities equal opportunity, full participation, independent living, and economic self-sufficiency.
-Under federal and state law, it is illegal to discriminate against any person with an actual or perceived disability in many contexts of everyday life, including public accommodations, housing, employment, voting, and education.
-Despite these provisions, however, there is still rampant discrimination and mistreatment of people with disabilities in this country.
+The ADA was enacted to provide disabled people with equal opportunity, full participation, independent living, and economic self-sufficiency.
 According to the National Council on Disability, “People with disabilities make up approximately 12 percent of the U.S. working-age population.
 However, they account for more than half of those living in long-term poverty.”
-Even with the ADA in place, the disability community tends to work low-wage jobs, often at part-time rates, that do not come with sick leave or other benefits.
+Even with the ADA in place, the disability community tends to be forced into working low-wage jobs, often at part-time rates, that do not come with sick leave or other important benefits.

-This discrimination is even more apparent now that we are amidst the national coronavirus pandemic.
-With resources running low, attention being put elsewhere, and communities of need being left behind, we must ensure that people with disabilities are supported in the way they need in the face of this crisis.
+This discrimination is even more apparent now that we are living through the COVID-19 pandemic.
+With resources running low, attention being put elsewhere, death tolls rising, and many communities in need being left behind, we must ensure that people with disabilities are supported in the ways they need to be in order to make it through this crisis.
 Ann will fight to make this happen.

-Another way in which we need to support our community members with disabilities is by being vigilant about highly specific challenges that they may face in this pandemic.
+Another critical way in which we must support our disabled community members is by engaging in the safe and vigilant practices encouraged by the CDC and healthcare professionals.
+Everyone must do their part to continue social distancing and wearing masks to slow down the transmission of COVID-19.
+We must also make ourselves aware of the specific challenges that this pandemic poses to those with disabilities.
 Social distancing and self-isolation may be impossible for those who rely on others’ support to eat, dress, and bathe.
 Limiting contacts with loved ones leaves people with disabilities totally unprotected from forms of abuse or neglect in care institutions.
-We must listen to experts who stress the need for reasonable accommodation measures for people with disabilities so that they can simultaneously stay safe from COVID-19, while also receiving the care that they need to thrive.
+It is key that we listen to experts who stress the need for reasonable accommodations for people with disabilities so that they can simultaneously stay safe from COVID-19, while also receiving the care that they need to live.